 Upon successful completion of the course work program a student is required to complete 210 hours of a supervised, non-paid practicum for program completion.

 Medical Assisting (MA) Program

-The Medical Assiting program at Cuyahoga Community College was one of the first five Medical Assisting programs to receive CAAHEP accreditation in Ohio.
+The Medical Assisting program at Cuyahoga Community College was one of the first five Medical Assisting programs to receive CAAHEP accreditation in Ohio.
 The program includes courses that range from communication skills to ethical and legal standards of medical practice.
 Students are required to complete a supervised, non-paid practicum which provides hands-on experience that will prove valuable in the workplace.
-Graduates are eligible to take the national CMA((AMA) examination given by the American Association of Medical Assistants (AAMA).
+Graduates are eligible to take the national CMA (AMA) examination given by the American Association of Medical Assistants (AAMA).

 - Transferable skills to enter health care profession

 - Eligibility to receive prestigious CMA (AAMA) gold-standard credential offered by the AAMA

 - Full- or part-time course scheduling

 - Enrollment openings and scholarships for eligible students

 - Preparation to make a difference in the lives of others